 By Mike O’Brien | ★★★★✰

-Disclosure: Activision were kind enough to provide Quench with a review copy of Crash Bandicoot N Sane Trilogy for Nintendo Switch.
+Disclosure: Activision provided Quench with a review copy of Crash Bandicoot N Sane Trilogy for Nintendo Switch.

 Few of gaming’s icons can claim the legacy of Crash Bandicoot.
 Though it’s had a number of titles over the years, none have equaled the impact of the original trilogy by Naughty Dog, who’ve since moved on to more adult pursuits in Uncharted and The Last of Us.
 That legendary trilogy had been lost to the annals of history it seemed, trapped on the PlayStation forever.
 But Vicarious Visions has emancipated the world’s most famous marsupial in one of the best, if not the best, video game remakes of all time: Crash Bandicoot N Sane Trilogy, which after a long year of PS4-exclusivity, has finally come to Nintendo Switch, Xbox One, and PC.